- Some Windows 11 users want to customize their daily workplace, and one of the most popular options is to split the screen.

 - Again, once you see a hazy outline in the background that covers a quarter of the screen, release the cursor.

 - Now, the main window and the other apps will appear on your screen.
-Select two of the most important ones to add them in other sections.
+Select two of the most important ones to add to other sections.

 - You’ll now have three windows on the screen.

-- Note that you’re able to resize the windows by dragging the line that separates the windows, just how you did earlier.
+- Note that you’re able to resize the windows by dragging the line that separates the windows, just as you did earlier.

 - You can similarly split the screen into four sections.